keneoneth/cython_lib_example/README.md

 1) export the env variable PYINCLUDE_PATH (the Python.h file should be under this path, usually should be usr/include/python{version}/)
 2) run `make run_cc`

 Note: the example requires installation of Cython and numpy
+if you cannot find the Python.h file, please kindly refer to this link https://stackoverflow.com/questions/21530577/fatal-error-python-h-no-such-file-or-directory